4 things I missed during the Society for Neuroscience virtual conference…or did I?

 While wearily strolling along the exhibitor’s aisles, sitting at buffet tables, standing in coffee lines, and fake sleeping on the shuttle bus, it is quite common to meet an old friend from university or a recent lab-mate.

-The next day I catch a glimpse of another superstar walking along the aisles, the anatomist Prof. George Paxinos (yes, the guy behind “The Rat Brain in Stereotaxic Coordinates” the most internationally cited publication).
+The next day I caught a glimpse of another superstar walking along the aisles, the anatomist Prof. George Paxinos (yes, the guy behind “The Rat Brain in Stereotaxic Coordinates” the most internationally cited publication).

 I followed him (oh wait…I am a real stalker!) and introduced myself.
 He kindly signed the book I bought: a classic by Santiago Ramon y Cajal ”Advice for a young investigator”.